iamprim0rdial/cyber-security-notes/reverse-shell-notes.md

-The Reverse Connection Multi Handler is often discussed in the context of penetration testing and ethical hacking, particularly with tools like Metasploit.
-Here are some key terms and concepts you should know:

 ### 1. **Reverse Shell**

 - A shell that connects back to the attacker's machine.
 Instead of the attacker connecting to the victim, the victim initiates the connection to the attacker's system.